awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-overview.md

 ### Savings Plans<a name="dedicated-hosts-savings-plans"></a>

 Savings Plans are a flexible pricing model that offers significant savings over On\-Demand Instances\.
 With Savings Plans, you make a commitment to a consistent amount of usage, in USD per hour, for a term of one or three years\.
 This provides you with the flexibility to use the Dedicated Hosts that best meet your needs and continue to save money, instead of making a commitment to a specific Dedicated Host\.
 For more information, see the [AWS Savings Plans User Guide](https://docs.aws.amazon.com/savingsplans/latest/userguide/)\.

+### Pricing for Windows Server on Dedicated Hosts<a name="dh-win-billing"></a>

+Subject to Microsoft licensing terms, you can bring your existing Windows Server and SQL Server licenses to Dedicated Hosts\.
+There is no additional charge for software usage if you choose to bring your own licenses\.

+In addition, you can also use Windows Server AMIs provided by Amazon to run the latest versions of Windows Server on Dedicated Hosts\.
+This is common for scenarios where you have existing SQL Server licenses eligible to run on Dedicated Hosts, but need Windows Server to run the SQL Server workload\.
+Windows Server AMIs provided by Amazon are supported on [ current generation instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#current-gen-instances) only\.
+For more information, see [ Amazon EC2 Dedicated Hosts Pricing](http://aws.amazon.com/ec2/dedicated-hosts/pricing#windows-dh)\.